ELLIOTTCABLE/percival/README.markdown

 Percival
 ========
-Percival painlessly perceives (perhaps, ‘pretty prints’?) peoples’ precious, preferred possessions.
+Percival painlessly perceives (perhaps, ‘pretty prints?’) peoples’ precious, preferred possessions.

 In other words, Percival is a pretty printer / inspector for JavaScript